Melania Trump Sex Life With Donald Trump Exposed In Resurfaced Interview

 President Trump’s Speech To U.S. Congress Was Fact Checked By CNN

-The First Lady also became an online meme after footage from Donald Trump’s presidential inauguration showed Melania smiling at Donald and frowning immediately when he turned away.
+The First Lady also became an online meme after footage from Donald Trump’s presidential inauguration footage showed Melania smiling at Donald and frowning immediately when he turned away.

 When u meet your boss in the elevator. pic.twitter.com/v1KvTvHy9u